 The flight commander is the first line of commissioned officer leadership in the squadron.

-As a flight commander, you are the representative of the squadron commander to your Airmen, civilians, and contractors.
+As a flight commander, you are the representative of the squadron commander to your Airmen or Guardians, civilians, and contractors.

-Command is tough, and it requires commitment in greater than any other job in the Air Force.
+Command is tough, and it requires commitment in greater than any other job in the Department of the Air Force.

 A flight commander’s personal preparation will be evident, and carry through, every action taken, and decision made while in command.